brown-band/website/pages/scripts/1997-1998/fall/lafayette.md

 :sd[Band performs corporate takeover of field]

-:sd[Band forms football, plays "Championship"]
+:sd[Band forms football, plays “Championship”]

 OK, so maybe we’re not exactly the UN, but at least as far as fundraising goes we make sure our vice president keeps his hands clean.
 That didn’t stop Janet Reno however from appointing a Special Prosecutor to investigate our Script Committee.
 Hey, good luck!
 Not even we know exactly who they are and where they come up with this stuff.

-:sd[Band forms "B" and plays "Brown Cheering Song"]
+:sd[Band forms “B” and plays “Brown Cheering Song”]

 :sd[Band plays National Anthem on cue (?)]

 ## Halftime

-Ladies and gentlemen, friends and alumni, presenting an organization with a three pack a day habit, it’s the Brown University "Uncommonly Smooth" BAND!
+Ladies and gentlemen, friends and alumni, presenting an organization with a three pack a day habit, it’s the Brown University “Uncommonly Smooth” BAND!

 :sd[Band smokes onto field]